314arhaam/brownie/README.md

 ## How to run?
 1. Download "brownian.py"
-2. In Command Prompt/Terminal: "python brownian.py"
+2. In Command Prompt/Terminal: `python brownian.py`
 3. Results will be saved in the local folder

 ![a sample result of the code](https://github.com/314arhaam/brownie/blob/main/sample-output/Brownian-Thu-Oct-14-002852-2021.png)